 So it's no surprise that the main ship-moving routine at MVEIT does a lot of heavy lifting.
 That said, the amount of effort is greatly reduced by the fact that the universe rotates around our ship, rather than the other way round.
 When we pitch or roll our Cobra, our ship actually stays put and the game rotates the entire universe around us in the opposite direction to the way we're rotating.
 The end result is the same because the universe is nice and simple, but the calculations are a lot easier to implement.

 The MVEIT routine gets called by the main flight loop for each nearby ship.
-It rotates the current ship by the pitch and roll angles (which are set up to move the univers in the correct direction) while also applying the ship's own individual movements, such as its speed, orientation changes, and so on.
+It rotates the current ship by the pitch and roll angles (which are set up to move the universe in the correct direction) while also applying the ship's own individual movements, such as its speed, orientation changes, and so on.

-The MVEIT also calls the TACTICS routine to apply tactics to ships with AI enabled (see the deep dive on "Program flow of the tactics routine" for more details).
+The MVEIT also calls the TACTICS routine to apply tactics to ships with AI enabled (see the deep dive on program flow of the tactics routine for more details).

 Here's a breakdown of how the game implements a universe that literally revolves around us.

 - The main entry point for the moving routine

 - Tidy the orientation vectors for one of the ship slots (by calling TIDY)

 - Apply tactics to ships with AI enabled (by calling TACTICS)

 - Remove the ship from the scanner, so we can move it (by calling SCAN)